gorolykmaxim/cpp-dev-tools/README.md

 There are things in CLion however, that i can't live without, such as run configurations and gtest integration (and maybe some other stuff i can't remember right now).
 The code editors, i'm moving to, either don't have those features at all, or do have them but not in a state that i personally find usefull.

-The purpose of this command line tool is to fill-in those gaps, while not being tied to any particular code editor as a plugin.
+The purpose of this tool is to fill-in those gaps, while not being tied to any particular code editor as a plugin.

 ## How to build for development
 ```